jackschnair/dataviz-project-proposal/README.md

 ## Data

-The data I propose to visualize for my project is ...
+The data I propose to visualize for my project is a collection of board games from the BoardGameGeek (BGG) website as of February 2021.
+BGG is the largest online collection of board game data which consists of data on more than 100,000 total games (ranked and unranked).
+The voluntary online community contributes to the site with reviews, ratings, images, videos, session reports and live discussion forums on the expanding database of board games.
+This data set contains all ranked games (~20,000) as of the date of collection from the BGG database.
+Unranked games are ignored as they have not been rated by enough BGG users (a game should receive at least 30 votes to be eligible for ranking).

 ## Questions & Tasks